mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/Missing Timing.md

 ## Example 3: "If" not missing the timing

 1. Opponent activates Mystical Space Typhoon targeting turn player's set Call of the Haunted.
 (Chain Link 1)
-2. Turn during their Main Phase, as Chain Link 1, in order to summon Sacred Crane.
+2. Turn player activates Call of the Haunted, in order to summon Sacred Crane.
 (Chain Link 2)

 Sacred Crane text reads: